Our Mission

 Teresa Larkin, Senior Director of Business Operations

-Teresa’s role includes Senior Human Resource oversight, risk management, IT, business compliance and physical security.
-Actively engaged in benefits and employment compliance, she provides guidance in preparation for workforce changes, reductions in force or mergers.
 She holds a Bachelor of Science in Law; an Executive Juris Doctor; and a Master of Laws in the legal specialty of International Taxation and Finance Centers.
 She is a Certified Asset Protection Analyst ™ (CAPA) and a Fellow of the American Academy of Financial Management (AAFM).

 Cyndi Sherman, Senior Director of Preschool, Youth & Family Engagement

 Cyndi Sherman started her career teaching in various preschool programs, and began teaching at the APJCC Preschool in 1989.
 She became director of the Early Childhood Department in 2004, and senior director of all children’s programs in 2021.
-She is responsible for the day to day operations of the preschool and supervision of the youth and camp departments, as well as future planning and visioning along with her team.

 Rabbi Hugh previously served as Jewish Community Liaison for VITAS Healthcare and prior to that, spent ten years teaching Jewish Studies at Kehillah Jewish High School in Palo Alto, where he served most recently as Director of Israel and Jewish Studies Curricula.
 After studying at Deep Springs College, he earned a B.A. with Highest Honors in English Literature from UC Berkeley and received his rabbinical training from the Reconstructionist Rabbinical College.
 He has completed both the Rabbinic Leadership Training Program and the Tikkun Middot Training Program of the Institute for Jewish Spirituality and is a fellow of the Mandel Executive Leadership Program.
 He teaches and lectures on topics including parenting, Jewish meditation, Jewish perspectives on the afterlife, ethical dilemmas in extending life, and reading and writing ethical wills.